Duran Duran: 1981–1982: Self-titled debut, Rio and Second British Invasion

+In May 1982, Duran Duran released their second album, Rio, which entered the UK Albums Chart at number four and peaked at number two the following week.
+The band scored three UK top 10 hits on the singles chart from the album with "Hungry Like the Wolf" at number five in June, "Save a Prayer" at number two in September and the title song "Rio" at number nine in December, while the earlier top 20 hit "My Own Way" was included in a re-recorded version on the album.

+With the album Duran Duran also began to achieve worldwide recognition.
+A headlining tour of Australia, Japan and the US was followed by a stint supporting Blondie during that band's final American tour.
+Diana, Princess of Wales declared Duran Duran her favourite band, and the band were dubbed "the Fab Five" by the British press, comparing them to the Beatles whose nickname was the Fab Four.

 At first, the Rio album did not do well in the United States.
 EMI in the UK had promoted Duran Duran as a New Romantic band, but the New Romantic movement was barely known in the US, and EMI's American subsidiary Capitol Records was at a loss about how to sell them.
-After Carnival (an EP of Rio's dance remixes) became popular with DJs in the fall, the band arranged to have most of the album remixed by David Kershenbaum.
+After Carnival (an EP of Rio's dance remixes) became popular with DJs in the autumn, the band arranged to have most of the album remixed by David Kershenbaum.
 In June 1982, Duran Duran appeared for the first time on American television, performing "Hungry Like the Wolf" and "Rio" on Dancin' on Air, the forerunner to the national hit show Dance Party USA.